 J. Stanford, Amazon review

-Read more about the journey in an interview I gave to writer and fellow bookworm, Barbara Brutt.
+Read more about the journey in an author interview with writer and fellow bookworm, Barbara Brutt.

 “It’s always wonderful to delve into a fully realized world like Resistance Rising … Not only does the reader get to discover the history of the world, but the author expertly guides the reader’s eye to details to bring the story to life…”